IsmailOtukoya/FDSC-Submision/README.md

 ### Conclusion
 The Medical Charges Prediction Project addresses the task goals by leveraging regression analysis and machine learning techniques.
-By predicting medical charges accurately, the project aims to assist healthcare providers, insurers, and policymakers in making informed decisions and improving healthcare resource allocation.
+By predicting medical charges accurately, the project aims to assist healthcare providers and insurers making informed decisions and improving healthcare resource allocation.